Back to category Published: 05 july 2021 Author: Zhanna Mukhatzhanova

 Lake Alakol is a prominent water body located between the Jetysu and Abai regions of Kazakhstan.
 The lake's southwestern area is situated in the Jetysu region and is located near the Dzungarian Gate, a pass in the Dzungarian Alatau Mountains.
 With a length of 104 kilometers (65 mi) and a maximum depth of 54 meters (177 ft), Lake Alakol is one of the largest lakes in Kazakhstan.
 Interestingly, the lake's depth has almost doubled compared to the last century, and its water composition has also changed.
 Currently, the water is salty and resembles that of a sea.

 The Alakol basin consists of approximately 15 rivers, including the Yrgaity, Emel, Tentek, Urdjar, Katynsu, Tasty, Synyrli, among others, and is also replenished by groundwater.
-The lake forms the Alakol system of lakes, which also includes Jalanashkol, Sassykkol, and Koshkarkol lakes.
+The lake forms the Alakol system of lakes, which also includes Jalanashkol, Sasykkol, and Koshkarkol lakes.
 The Alakol Nature Reserve includes not only the lake but also three islands – Big (Ulken) and Small (Kishkene) Araltobe and Belkudyk.
 However, access to these islands is restricted, as they serve as a crucial migratory site for a diverse range of birds.

 A many-hued lake